AdamStelmaszczyk/refined-cma-es/README.md

 root@63344f184cc5:/app# ./startBench.sh CMAES 1 3 2
 ```

 `./startBench.sh` creates a dir `CMAES` benchmarking f1-f3 in 2 dimensions.
 This tiny benchmark runs in about a minute.
 Every CEC function runs in a separate process, so maximally there will be 29 processes (this will be capped by your maximium number of logical CPU cores).
-So in the begining, 3 processes for f1-f3 are spawn. f1 finishes its process with run 1, then f1 run 2 is spawned etc. You can view the processes in `top`.
+So in the begining, 3 processes for f1-f3 are spawn. f1 finishes its process with run 1, then f1 run 2 is spawned etc. You can view the processes in `top` or `htop` (on host, not in the container).

 Data appears in the `CMAES/N` and `CMAES/M` directories.
 To view it you can use `ls`, `more`, `head` etc.
 In the end, in `CMAES/CMAES.csv` you can view a summary: